 Or try the Banana Leaf-Wrapped Tamal with Red Chile Pork, another superb combo of flavors that outshines most other tamales I've tasted.
 The banana leaf adds a sweetness that blends well with the red chile and pork and the masa is cooked to perfection, moist and flavorful.
 If you're a fan of chile rellenos, like me, you'll love Sedlar's Green Chile Relleno with Mushrooms and Goat Cheese.
 Order it with the Calabacitas con Huevo and you've got a memorable meal much like ones that Eloisa's guests must have savored.

 One of the most unique meals I've ever had was ELOISA's Georgia O'Keeffe Tasting Menu, an homage to the foods this famous artist loved to cook, often with ingredients from her own Victory garden at her Abiquiu home.
-Sedlar's aunt worked as a cook for O'Keeffe for years, and he got to meet her when he visited her Abiquiu house.
+Sedlar's great-aunt worked as a cook for O'Keeffe for years, and he got to meet her when he visited her Abiquiu house.
 His ode to her is a fantastic five-course feast featuring foods that were conntected to her, including cheese from her native Wisconsin, local lamb, apricots and more.

 Once you've tasted Sedlar's cuisine, you'll see right away why ELOISA was nominated for a Beard award, the equivalent of the Oscars to the food world.
 But this chef is well acquainted with the Beard world, having been inducted into the Who's Who of Food & Beverage in America in 1984, the very first year these honors were handed out by Cooks Magazine, before the Beard foundation began administering them in 1980.
 Sedlar, who then co-owned the revered Saint Estèphe in Manhattan Beach, recalls traveling from LA to Beard's famous house in New York to receive this honor and Beard himself greeted the guests, seated on a pillow and dressed in his pajamas for comfort, since he was such a big man.